Will-Toolkit/Toolkit-Userscripts/README.md

 Each change is modular and can be turned on or off by editing the "modules" array in the userscript.

 ### **`graphicsUploadDropdownToIcons`**
-This changes the dropdown when uploading graphics to be "Icons" be default.
+This changes the dropdown when uploading graphics to be "Icons" by default.
 No longer necessary.

 ### **`imagesQuickCopy`**
 Adds a new button under each image in the Images module to quickly copy its URL.